C-HGP/ProjectGAlarm-master/README.md

 # ProjectGAlarm

+***DISCLAIMER***
+This will get modulised and cleaned up.
+Put into folder etc. Thanks for the understanding

 This is my first-year entrylevel project.
 I've made this over the time of 5 days as assignment with my friend.
 This was a fun experience.
 I hope you can find use of this simple project.
 I will continue to develop this